 Food as a vessel of culture, memory, history at Shabbat dinner

-By Analucia Lopezrevoredo, OneTable’s West Coast Senior Regional Manager, and Maya Shemtov, JIMENA’s San Francisco Program Coordinator
+By Analucia Lopezrevoredo, OneTable’s Former West Coast Senior Regional Manager, and Maya Shemtov, JIMENA’s Former San Francisco Program Coordinator

 An Arabic proverb teaches that the key to one’s heart is through the stomach.
 This proverb speaks of the intense power of food to connect.
 For many of us, our cultural foods act as a vessel linking us to our cultural memory, as a daily ritual passed on from one generation to the next, preserving and shaping identity and narratives of home.
 This is even more pronounced in moments of displacement, when home shifts to a place of memory, and cooking family recipes shifts from a daily ritual to a nostalgic space unique to the dinner tables of family or immigrant communities.

 In Israel, November 30th has been designated as an annual, national day of commemoration for Jewish refugees displaced from the Middle East and North Africa in the 20th century.
 In the United States, JIMENA is at the forefront of preserving and sharing Mizrahi and Sephardi culture through traditional celebrations, festivals, lectures, and cultural series, as well as upholding the Day of Commemoration in the Diaspora.
-Through the end of 2017, OneTable and JIMENA want to empower you to create your own experience while taking the opportunity to honor and explore Mizrahi and Sephardi food, history and culture.
-Post a dinner on our platform, invite guests or leave it open to the community, and add this photo as the banner image so guests know they’re coming to a OneTable x JIMENA dinner.
+OneTable and JIMENA want to empower you to create your own experience while taking the opportunity to honor and explore Mizrahi and Sephardi food, history and culture.
 If you’re interested in a Global Shabbat toolkit, check it out.
 Below are some recipes to help you bring this opportunity and create a space for sharing memories, stories, and recipes with your family and friends.